rlofc/cage/docs/source/advanced.rst

 Memory Management
 -----------------

-Cage lets you decide how to manage your game's memory.
+CAGE lets you decide how to manage your game's memory.
 Resources such as image, sprite and animation will usually have a set of **create** and **destroy** functions you can use, releasing you from explicitly allocating and freeing memory.